 The fat bike idea was born in Alaska more than 30 years ago, during a race over more than 300 kilometres of Arctic terrain.
 To get through heavy snow, the participants experimented with home-built creations where they had combined two or three tires at the front and back.
 It all started somewhere there, but a lot has happened since then, and the modern fat bike is anything but a home build.
 The fat bike is a mountain bike specially designed to take you through all kinds of landscapes: through woodlands, along beaches, on mountain trails, through snow, mud and sand.
 That is why the tyres are so wide.
 Pontus hands us a head torch each.
 It will be dark very soon, and once darkness creeps in it advances quickly.
 The days are short this time of year.

 Under the northern lights

 – Look up, he says, and we turn our faces towards the sky.
-The sky is lit up by sparkling shades of green.
+Sparkling shades of green lit up the sky.
 There she is, the queen of the dark: Aurora Borealis.
 The Northern Lights.
 She never fails to enchant.

 – Have you ever biked on a fat bike across a frozen marsh underneath the northern lights?
 Pontus smiles.

 – I didn’t think so!
 Up and away!